Elfquest: Film

-In 1982, the Pinis announced in Elfquest that talks had been initiated by Nelvana to produce an animated film based on the story, which was contemplated to open after issue #20's anticipated release in late 1984.
+In 1982, the Pinis were in talks with Nelvana to produce an animated film based on the story, which was contemplated to open after issue #20's anticipated release in late 1984.
 While described as being in the "very early planning stages", nothing further was ever mentioned about this project.

 The Pinis signed a development deal with film producer Edward Pressman in 1994, with Jeremiah Chechik planned as the director.

-In 2008, Warner Bros. announced its intention to bring the Elfquest saga to the big screen, with Rawson Thurber serving as writer and director.
-The format (live action, CGI, or traditional animation) is yet unknown.
-However, Elfquest's official Facebook page confirmed that Warner Bros. ultimately said "no"; the ostensible reason is that Warner Bros. didn't want the film competing with their film The Hobbit.
+In 2008, Warner Bros. considered to adapt Elfquest saga to the big screen, with Rawson Thurber serving as writer and director.
+The format (live action, CGI, or traditional animation) is unknown.
+Elfquest's official Facebook page later confirmed that Warner Bros. ultimately said "no"; the ostensible reason was that Warner Bros. did not want the film to compete with their film The Hobbit.
 In 2013 there were rumors of recapping the project on behalf of the producers of a fanmade trailer which appeared a few years prior.

 Animated video series

 In the early 1990s, an ad for a multi-volume animated adaptation of Elfquest appeared in the comic.
 A few issues later, the Pinis told readers they'd withdrawn from the deal, and that readers should ask for refunds.
-Those who didn't eventually received a 50-minute VHS tape from Abby Lou Entertainment, copyright 1992.
+Those who did not eventually received a 50-minute VHS tape from Abby Lou Entertainment, copyrighted from 1992.
 Covering the first volume of the book, it consists of color still images taken straight from the comic, some minor animation, and spoken dialogue.
+It featured the voices of Brian Cummings, Cam Clarke, Will Ryan, Jack Angel, Kath Soucie, and Mary Kay Bergman.
+The animated video is available for free on the official ElfQuest website.